vvmruder/redmine_doc_pu/README.md

 * __Fixed images with caption:__ !image.jpg!(Caption goes here)

 Normally you have the standard LaTeX [image types](https://en.wikibooks.org/wiki/LaTeX/Importing_Graphics#Supported_image_formats) available for use.

+Note that all images are scaled to fit in the text width space with keeping the spect ratio if they are to large for the page.

 ## Tables